 Dutch Techno/Trance DJ and Producer Sander van Doorn (born Sander Ketelaars) has had a storming 12 months with a position just short of the Top 10 in the annual Top 100 DJs list, a massive world tour, not to mention the fact that he hit the big 'three-0' in February.
 Rob Papen's Predator and Spectrasonic's Omnisphere feature among his favourite synths so we caught up with him to chat about the products and to find out more about his crazy past year.

 Hi Sander!
 You’ve had a hugely busy few months of touring – what have been your highlights of Summer 2009?

-The highlight of the summer for me was definitely playing the closing set at Mystery Land in Netherlands.
-It´s a big honour to close that festival, and the very next day I played at Creamfields UK which was another brilliant gig.
+The highlight of the summer for me was definitely playing the closing set at Mystery Land in the Netherlands.
+It's a big honour to close that festival, and the very next day I played at Creamfields UK which was another brilliant gig.

-Your new track, Bastillon is due for release at the end of September and is described as ‘a huge riff and lightening paced production’ – how has it gone down with crowds over the summer?
+Your new track, Bastillon is due for release at the end of September and is described as ‘a huge riff and lightning-paced production’ – how has it gone down with crowds over the summer?

 Bastillon has been a massive peak time record for me - I started playing it much earlier in the year in my sets and made a few adjustments to the production based on what I could see on the dancefloor, so by the time summer came along I was really happy with it.